ckeditor/ckeditor4-sdk/README.md

         > npm install

-After that run builder:
+After that run the builder:

         > node app.js

-When build process is finished, you can find working copy in the `dev/release` directory.
+When the build process is finished, you can find a working copy of CKEditor SDK in the `dev/release` directory.